shreysh-mane/SNOWBatch15July2024/Week1/Day2/Task.md

 2. Print all odd numbers between 2 and 50.

 3. Print all prime numbers up to 50.
+(Complete using a While Loop, The op should not print 7)

 4. Grade Calculation:
    Write a JavaScript program that takes a student's numerical grade as input (ranging from 0 to 100) and outputs their corresponding letter grade based on the following scale: